haveric/StackableItems/README.md

 * Prevent item loss from Hoppers and Anvils (This means stacks are capped to 64 in each until bukkit fixes this bug)
 * Removed extra check for anvil slot as it is now a RESULT slot as it should have been.
 (Requires CraftBukkit #2723)
 * Updated fuel list for shift clicking in furnaces.
-* Added Nether Quartz to furnace xp config
+* Added Quartz to furnace xp config
+* Added CARROT_STICK to repairable list
+* Added GOLDEN_CARROT to Brewing Ingredients

 #### Version 0.9.2 (3/22/2013) (Requires CraftBukkit build #2700+)
 * Added Dropper support